 However, you may have more Jetpack features enabled than you need, want or use.
 In your dashboard, go to Jetpack > Settings and select the Active button.
 Hover over any features you don’t need and select Deactivate:

 4. Optimise the database

 I used the WP-Optimize plugin to reduce the size of my database.
 This removed a lot of crud, such as old post revisions, and reduced the database size by about a third.

-This is a strange one: caching plugins don’t get on well with my site; they’ve never made friends and I don’t know why.
-I’ve tried WP Super Cache and, recently, W3 Total Cache but neither resulted in the performance boost I hoped for.
+This is a strange one.
+Caching plugins don’t get on well with my site; they’ve never made friends and I don’t know why.
+I’ve tried WP Super Cache and, recently, W3 Total Cache.
+Neither resulted in the performance boost I hoped for.
 They seem like the slick besuited consultant unable to effect efficient change management at the local council office.